mdsufz/OrtSuite/README.md

 **OrtAn:** Functional annotation of clusters of orthologs

+# System Requirements

+Resources for Ortsuite will vary depending on the amount of data being processed.
+Nevertheless, we recommend a minimum of 4 cores and 8GB of RAM for small datasets (<50 identifiers).
+OrtSuite officially supports only Linux OS.

 # OrtScraper

 OrtScraper is a python tool used to request information in bulk from KEGG (Kyoto Encyclopedia of Genes and Genomes) database.